bioarch-sjh/bacollite/README.md

 # Getting help with R

-Sometimes getting help in R is onfusing.
+Sometimes getting help in R is confusing.
 Here's some things you can try:

 ```
 bacollite::    # lists availble functions in a pop-out in rstudio